New Investors Buying Into a Hedge Fund

 A hedge fund works similarly to a mutual fund but does not have the same restrictions on how managers can invest fund assets.
 Unlike a mutual fund, investors cannot easily buy into or sell positions in a hedge fund.
 Hedge funds are generally open-ended and allow additional investments or withdrawals on a monthly or quarterly basis.

 Hedge funds can invest in nearly any asset class, including risky short-sales, real estate, equities, buying and selling entire companies, or following a specific investment principle or guideline.
 Many members of the Billionaire Club made their money as hedge fund managers, including George Soros, David Einhorn, Bill Ackman, John Paulson, and a handful of others.

 Unlike public mutual funds, hedge funds are generally limited to wealthy investors with an appetite for high risks and high fees.
 Typical hedge fund fees include a 2 percent management fee and a performance fee, typically around 20 percent, paid to the manager for investment gains over the prior year.
 With fees like that, it’s no wonder there are so many billionaires in the hedge fund industry!

 Rules to Protect Inexperienced Investors

-There are no specific rules forbidding new investors from putting money into a hedge fund.
-The big hurdle new investors have to overcome is to qualify under Securities and Exchange Commission (SEC) rules as an accredited investor.
+No specific rules are forbidding new investors from putting money into a hedge fund.
+The big hurdle new investors have to overcome is to qualify under the Securities and Exchange Commission (SEC) rules as an accredited investor.